Menu

 Register

-PCPG will circulate a PDH certificate documenting registrant’s participation time, not to exceed 60 minutes, within 72 hours of the conclusion of the webinar.
+Within four business days and after auditing participation, PCPG will circulate a PDH certificate documenting registrant’s participation time, not to exceed 60 minutes.

 Please read: After registering on our site you'll receive a PCPG confirmation email indicating Action Required in the subject line.
 Your registration is not complete until you click through the unique link in that email directing you to the GoToWebinar web site, enter your name, email address, consent to terms and conditions, and click the Register button.
 Check your spam filter if you do not see the PCPG 'Action Required' email within 60 seconds of registering, here; or ask IT to release the Email.
 If you use Gmail, our system workflow emails are received into some other Gmail folder.
 Please check all Gmail folders and white-list @pcpg.org emails.